distribution/distribution/docs/deploying.md

 order to make your registry accessible to external hosts, you must first secure it using TLS.

-This example is extended in [Run a registry as a service](#run-a-registry-as-a-service) below.
+This example is extended in [Run the registry as a service](#run-the-registry-as-a-service) below.

 ### Get a certificate